2i2i/whitepaper/README.md

 $$B \text{ is objective} \Leftrightarrow \text{ccy} \in \mathcal{C}_\text{obj}$$

-if it is in an objective value currency.
+if it is of an objective value currency.

 The **amount** $A$ of each **objective** **bid** can be transformed into the chosen **base currency**, as follows: